LinuxAtDuke/Intro-To-Linux/README.md

 **df**

-Df (Disk File System Info) is used to see the entire size of a local volume or disk, and what is available, like I said above this may not be helpful to individual users, as a DF can report many terabytes available in a volume when in fact the user quota is much lower.
+DF (Disk File System Info) is used to see the entire size of a local volume or disk, and what is available, like I said above this may not be helpful to individual users, as a DF can report many terabytes available in a volume when in fact the user quota is much lower.

 *Useful Flags:*